Phyks/Leed-adblock/README.md

 This behavior can be fully customized in a per feed way (with either a blacklist or a whitelist).
 You can also choose to disable images only on mobile browsers.

 **Important note :** To install the plugin, just do as usual with leed plugins.
 The adblock folder goes in the plugins directory of your leed installation. **Don't rename** the adblock directory unless you know what you do (you will need to change some paths values in the script itself).
+For an elegant degradation, _ie_ replacement of the deleted content by neutral content of the same size, you will need the GD library.

+**Note :** This will replace all images (found by searching for &lt;img&gt; tags) and all embedded objects (found by searching for &lt;object&gt; tags).
+This will only mask them when you display the page (and not load them) on a server side.
+If you click on the replacement content, it will load the masked content.

 ## Constants (_adblock_constants.php_ file)